Sterncat/opticspy/README.md

 ## Authors and Contributors
 I am Xing Fan.
-I was optics master student now studying in the [Institute of Optics](http://www.optics.rochester.edu/), [University of Rochester](http://www.rochester.edu/).
+I graduated from [Institute of Optics](http://www.optics.rochester.edu/), [University of Rochester](http://www.rochester.edu/).
 Now I am an engineer in Apple.

 And this is my personal optics blog [Faster than light](https://faster-than-light.net)